vijay-shankaranand/tp/docs/DeveloperGuide.md

 * **Current choice:** Users can input the tags comprising only of alphanumeric characters.
   * Pros: Easy to implement due to lesser parsing involved.
-  * Cons: Users cannot input tags comprising of non-alphanumeric characters, such as spaces and special characters.
+  * Cons: Users cannot input tags comprising non-alphanumeric characters, such as spaces and special characters.

-* **Alternative:** Users can input the tags comprising of alphanumeric characters and non-alphanumeric characters.
+* **Alternative:** Users can input the tags comprising alphanumeric characters and non-alphanumeric characters.
-  * Pros: Users can input tags comprising of non-alphanumeric characters, such as spaces and special characters.
+  * Pros: Users can input tags comprising non-alphanumeric characters, such as spaces and special characters.
   * Cons: Lesser uniqueness of tags as users can input tags with the same name but different non-alphanumeric characters.

 ### Link/unlink Feature